lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 In particular, batch file ``test-c-exe.bat`` tests the compiler and linker batch files which build an executable from ``C`` source code.
 Once these batch files work, it should not be difficult to make the other compiler and linker batch files work.

-The test batch file, ``test-c-exe.bat``, runs the appropriate compiler and linker batch files, and checks the resulting executable.
+Batch file ``test-c-exe.bat`` runs the appropriate compiler and linker batch files, and tests the resulting executable.
-It reports its progress, and so should give a clue to where problems occur, if any.
+It reports its progress, and so should give information as to where problems occur, if any.

 To run the basic test,
 open a command-line window (see :doc:`notation`).